GSA/ficam-pacs/pages/pacs_procurements.md

 	<li>The FSL assessment and chosen PIV authentication mechanisms will form the basis for the PACS/E-PACS requirements document/specification, as well as affect the SOW and project costs.</li>
 	<li>The sample survey questions below will help you assess the FSL of each facility and select the right PIV authentication mechanisms:
 	<ul>
-		<li>Who (i.e., include all possible users) will use a facility’s PACS/E-PACS?</li>
+		<li>Who will use a facility’s PACS/E-PACS?
+Include all possible users.</li>
 		<li>What credentials do the facility’s users and visitors have?</li>
 		<li>What facility access risks exist?</li>
 		<li>How can the facility mitigate these risks?</li>
 		<li>What PACS/E-PACS installations does the facility need?</li>
-		<li>What support systems would be integrated into the facility’s PACS/E-PACS (e.g., intrusion detection, video surveillance, emergency notification, elevator control)?</li>
+		<li>What support systems would be integrated into the facility’s PACS/E-PACS (for example, intrusion detection, video surveillance, emergency notification, elevator control)?</li>
 		<li>What PACS/E-PACS integrator or other contractor services does the agency need to solicit bids on?</li>
 		<li>What PACS/E-PACS hardware and software is needed?</li>
 	</ul>
 	</li>
 	<li>Your agency’s selected integrator will help select the approved, needed hardware and software through the GSA Acquisitions process (Schedules 70 and 84, Blanket Purchase Orders, etc.).
-Useful considerations:
+The following are some useful considerations:
 	<ul>
 		<li>What are the facility’s common ingress and egress traffic patterns?</li>
 		<li>What throughput speeds are needed?</li>